xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 ## Manage Users

-> Only the Owner or Admins of an organization can do this.
+> Only the Owner or Admins of an Organization can do this.

 ### View pending invitations